m4sterbunny/m4sterbunny.github.io/source/index.html.md

 Parameter | Description
 --------- | -----------
-Slate | Cleaned up the YAML, converted it to JSON, used Widdershins to convert the shema to Markdown and added Markdown pages for high-level overview material in Slate
+Slate | Cleaned up the YAML, converted it to JSON, used Widdershins to convert the schema to Markdown and added Markdown pages for high-level overview material in Slate
-Stoplight | I used Stoplight locally to assist with error identification and ensuring compliance with spec Slack | The main communications channel to chat to the dev assigned to answer all my questions GitBash | For version control via GitHub
+Stoplight | I used Stoplight locally to assist with error identification and ensuring compliance with spec Slack | The main communications channel to chat to the developer assigned to answer all my questions GitBash | For version control via GitHub
 Asana | For task management